 With easy maintenance, cleanliness, sustainability, energy efficiency, aesthetics, and a soothing sensory experience as the requirements, marine-grade aluminum is the crystal-clear winner for the best hot tub shell material.

-Marine-grade aluminum perfectly weathers the elements across all seasons, heats up more quickly, won’t get funky and require cleaning or chemicals when in contact with water for some time, and is lightweight for portability.
+Aluminum as a shell additionally heats up more quickly, won’t get funky and require cleaning or chemicals when in contact with water for some time, and is lightweight for portability.

 Did we miss answering any of your questions about hot tub shell materials?
 Shoot us an email, we’d love to hear from you.